wlodekb/kubernetes-the-hard-way-on-azure/docs/01-prerequisites.md

 ## Microsoft Azure

 This tutorial leverages the [Microsoft Azure](https://azure.microsoft.com) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
 [Sign up](https://azure.microsoft.com/en-us/free/) for $200 in free credits.
+In Azure Free Trial there is a limit of 4 Cores available, therefore tutorial instructions must be changed to create 4 nodes instead of 6 (2 controllers and 2 workers).

 [Estimated cost](https://azure.microsoft.com/en-us/pricing/calculator/) to run this tutorial: $0.4 per hour ($10 per day).